Starting a business

 Business Tax Receipt

-To operate a business in the City of Longwood, you are required to apply for and obtain a local business tax receipt license (PDF).
-Whether your business operates in a commercial location or is home-based, a business tax receipt license is required pursuant to both State and local laws.
+To operate a business in the City of Longwood, you are required to apply for and obtain a local business tax receipt (click here for PDF application form).
+Whether your business operates in a commercial location or is home-based, a business tax receipt is required pursuant to both State and local laws.
 Staff is available to assist you with your local business tax receipt inquiries including, but not limited to, business classification, estimated license fees, how to apply for a local business tax receipt license, and other State or County licensing/certification requirements you may need prior to obtaining your license.
-To learn more about Business Tax Receipts, contact Financial Services at 407-260-3442 or visit Longwood City Codes, Chapter 82, Article II.
+To learn more about Business Tax Receipts, contact Kevin Cyman at 407-260-2337 or visit Longwood City Codes, Chapter 82, Article II.